A Brief Sanskrit Glossary

-Laya Yoga: Process of absorption of the individual soul into the Supreme Soul; concentration of the mind with a view to dissolve it; that kind of yogic meditation where the mind is carried on progressively from grosser to subtler ideas until it is dissolved in the Unmanifested or Para Brahman; the yoga sometimes known as Omkaralayacintana–the merging of the consciousness into Om.
+Layachintana: Concentration of the mind with a view to dissolve it; meditation where the mind is carried on progressively from grosser to subtler ideas until it is dissolved in the Unmanifested or Para Brahman.

 Lila: Play; sport; divine play; the cosmic play.
 The concept that creation is a play of the divine, existing for no other reason than for the mere joy of it.
 The life of an avatar is often spoken of as lila.

-Linga: Mark; characteristic; gender; sign; symbol; distinctive sign through which it is possible to recognize the nature of something.
+Linga: Mark; gender; sign; symbol.
 Usually a reference to a column-like or egg-shaped symbol of Shiva.

 Lobha: Greed; covetousness.